Legal Justifications

 Legal Scales icon

-Watch the video below to get started and learn about Collin College's responsibility in making their courses and course materials accessible.
+Watch the video below to get started and learn about Collin College's responsibility in making our courses and course materials accessible.

 Handouts